Automating the End-to-End Process of Accounts Payable | 14 Tips

 The main benefit of automating the procurement process is… increased profits.
 Other benefits of AP automation include…

-• Save time – eliminating the manual stages of invoice processing will speed up your workflows end-to-end
+• Save time – eliminating the manual stages of invoice processing will speed up your workflows end to end

 • Save money – reduce labor costs, along with the cost of postage, paper usage, document storage, delivery costs, invoice production, etc.